AliDenno/ansible-template/hosts/README.md

  * Get different information about your hosts:
       ```sh
        ansible all -i hosts1 -m setup
+       or be more specific (where 'ubuntu' is defined as a group in the 'hosts_groups' file):
+       ansible ubuntu -i hosts_groups -m setup
       ```
       - Extract more information:
          ```sh